telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/how-to/dimensions/expand-multiple-dimensions.md

 In order for the expand to properly work, set fully qualified names to the expanded tuples as shown in the following code snippet with the `[Calendar Year].&[2005]` configuration.

-The example below demonstrates how to expand multiple column dimensions by using the [`dataBound`](/api/javascript/ui/pivotgrid#events-dataBound) event of the PivotGrid.
+The following example demonstrates how to expand multiple column dimensions by using the [`dataBound`](/api/javascript/ui/pivotgrid#events-dataBound) event of the PivotGrid.

 ###### Example